hacksider/Deep-Live-Cam/README.md

 ### video-quality
 **Default Value: 18**
-The video-quality parameter allows you to specify the resolution of the output video.
-By adjusting this setting, you can control the clarity and sharpness of the video, with higher values producing better quality but potentially larger file sizes.
+The video-quality parameter allows you to control the compression level of the output video.
+Lower values result in higher quality but larger file sizes, while higher values produce more compression, reducing quality but decreasing file size.
+This setting affects bitrate and overall visual fidelity, not resolution.

-Supported Values: [0 t0 51]
+Supported Values: [0 to 51]

 ```